 COVID-19 has significantly impacted the global economy, with the IMF forecasting an average contraction of 4.4%.
-As Moderna and Pfizer vaccinations appear on the horizon, business will start to adapt to these strange, new trading conditions.
 2021 also marks the end of the Brexit transition period.

-Despite all the drastic transformations in the public and private health sectors over the past 9 months, and the significant changes to how we manage our lifestyles, the health insurance market is one of the global sectors least impacted by the COVID-19 pandemic.
+Despite all the drastic transformations in the public and private health sectors over the past few months, and the significant changes to how we manage our lifestyles, the health insurance market is one of the global sectors least impacted by the COVID-19 pandemic.
 The insurance industry is very entrepreneurial, and the winners are those who are embracing technology and engaging with it across the full product and customer lifecycles.
 This, we believe, suggests a great commercial opportunity for insurance brokers in a post-COVID world:

-- Based on 2020’s retention performance, customers value their health and protection benefits.
-No one is keen to relinquish their chosen plans, unless no other path is available.
+- Based on 2020’s retention performance, insurance customers value their health and protection benefits.
+No-one is keen to relinquish their chosen insurance plans, unless no other path is available.

 - Customers are still willing to make financial commitments to protect their health, life, and income, provided there is flexibility, choice, and trust.

-- Vulnerabilities exposed by the pandemic have given rise to a flurry on interest in life insurance.
+- Vulnerabilities exposed by the pandemic have given rise to a flurry of interest in life insurance.

-- We have learned to live with new ways of engaging customers and concluding policies.
+- We’ve learned to live with new ways of engaging customers digitally and concluding policies.
 This might mean servicing customers remotely, or issuing terms digitally where we previously might have sent physical copies in the post.

-The greater the range of support you can give customers, the greater loyalty — and potential revenue — you stand to gain.
+The greater the range of broker support you can give your insurance customers, the greater loyalty — and potential revenue — you stand to gain.
 So if, like many brokerages, you specialise in a single benefit, now might be the time to demonstrate your value to your customers by expanding into other areas.
-For example, if you currently only offer private medical insurance, you could think about expanding into other benefits such as income protection.
+For example, if you currently only offer international health insurance, you could think about expanding into other benefits such as income protection.

-For you as an insurance broker, cross-selling is a way of demonstrating greater value to customers by offering them more.
+For you as an insurance broker, cross-selling is a powerful way of demonstrating greater value to customers by offering them more.
 It makes customers more loyal and there are lower acquisition costs when dealing with customers you already hold.

 3/ Use consultancy to stand out

 There is no substitute for qualified experience in the insurance distribution world.
-While customers have plenty of choice when it comes to intermediaries, those brokers who offer consultancy and advice can differentiate themselves in the market.
+While customers have plenty of choice when it comes to intermediaries, those medical brokers who offer consultancy and advice can differentiate themselves in the market.
 As well as helping to win new business, consultancy can result in happier customers, enhancing value and loyalty.

 4/ Review and evaluate

 Customers’ requirements and budgets will change, particularly given the impact of COVID-19.
-Constantly evaluating and reviewing your arrangements will help you uncover opportunities to offer new and/or alternative cover solutions.
+Constantly evaluating and reviewing your arrangements will help you as an insurance broker uncover opportunities to offer new and/or alternative cover solutions.
 Plus, it will lead to happier customers and possibly, increased revenue.

-Lighter versions of traditional plans will still offer significant scope within the insurance distribution model, but — with limits and benfit caps baked in — there is an opportunity to contain costs and an inherent benefit in terms of premium requirement.
-PMI-Lite is definitely something to be talking to clients about.
+Lighter versions of traditional plans will still offer significant scope within the insurance distribution model, but — with limits and benefit caps baked in — there is an opportunity to contain costs and an inherent benefit in terms of premium requirement.
+PMI-Lite is definitely something to be talking to your insurance customers about.
 It has appeal for existing customers as well as new business potential.

 6/ Choose your segments carefully

-In a post-COVID-19 world, effective marketing will be essential to leverage new and existing business, and it’s an opportunity for us to work more closely with our broker partners.
-Marketing departments will be keen to lend their expertise, whether it’s in producing culturally-nuanced material or running joint campaigns for cross selling.
-It’s an area for brokers to focus on and we will very much lend our support.
+In a post-COVID world, effective digital marketing is essential to leverage new and existing insurance business, and it’s an opportunity for us to work more closely with our broker partners.
+Marketing departments will be keen to lend their expertise on digital strategy, whether it’s in producing culturally-nuanced material or running joint campaigns for cross selling.
+It’s an area for insurance brokers to focus on and we will very much lend our support.

 8/ Move beyond expats